mrom1/a2lparser/README.md

 ## Overview

-The Python A2L Parser is a tool designed for reading A2L files compliant with the [ASAM MCD-2 MC](https://www.asam.net/standards/detail/mcd-2-mc/) Data Model for ECU Measurement and Calibration.
-This parser, implemented in Python using [PLY](https://ply.readthedocs.io/en/latest/index.html), constructs an Abstract Syntax Tree (AST) from A2L files, allowing for structured data access and utility functions like searching.
+The Python A2L Parser is a tool designed to parse A2L files compliant with the [ASAM MCD-2 MC](https://www.asam.net/standards/detail/mcd-2-mc/) Data Model for ECU Measurement and Calibration.
+Implemented in Python using [PLY](https://ply.readthedocs.io/en/latest/index.html), it constructs an Abstract Syntax Tree (AST) from A2L files, enabling structured data access and utility functions such as searching.
+All resources used in development are sourced from publicly available information, including the [ASAM Wiki](https://www.asam.net/standards/detail/mcd-2-mc/wiki/).

-This project supports ASAM MCD-2 MC Version 1.7.1 and focuses on parsing A2L grammar, not providing mapping capabilities.
-The module also includes functionality for converting parsed A2L files into simpler formats like XML, JSON, and YAML.
+The parser supports ASAM MCD-2 MC Version 1.7.1 and is focused on parsing A2L grammar without providing mapping capabilities.
+Additionally, the module includes functionality for converting parsed A2L files into simpler formats like XML, JSON, and YAML.

-You can use this repository to interpret A2L files, build upon this functionality, or for educational purposes.
+This repository can be used for interpreting or validating A2L files, extending its functionality, or for educational purposes.

-**Note:** This project is released under the GPL license with no warranty and is recommended for educational purposes.
-For professional solutions, consider exploring specialized tools such as the [MATLAB Vehicle Network Toolbox](https://www.mathworks.com/help/vnt/index.html) or the [Vector ASAP2 Toolset](https://www.vector.com/int/en/products/products-a-z/software/asap2-tool-set/).
+**Note:** Released under the GPL license with no warranty, this project is recommended for educational use.
+For professional solutions, consider specialized tools such as the [MATLAB Vehicle Network Toolbox](https://www.mathworks.com/help/vnt/index.html) or the [Vector ASAP2 Toolset](https://www.vector.com/int/en/products/products-a-z/software/asap2-tool-set/).

 ## Installation

 To install the A2L Parser, run:

+**Note:** Until I fix some more minor issues and create a release version, a TestPyPi version is uploaded which you can use:

 ```console
 pip install -i https://test.pypi.org/simple/ a2lparser --extra-index-url https://pypi.org/simple/